rackerlabs/rackspace-how-to/content/cloud-servers/add-a-disk-to-a-cluster-shared-volume-on-a-windows-failover-cluster.md

 4. Right-click on **Disks** and select the option to **Add Disk**.

-5. Select the disk you would like to add from the list and then click **OK**.
+5. Select the disk you want to add from the list and then click **OK**.

 The disk is now assigned to the *Available Storage* group and ready to be added to the Cluster Shared Volume.